We may earn money or other compensation from the companies or products mentioned in this post.

 Today we are talking Disneyland parades 101.
 What to expect from the Disneyland parade, where to sit and more.

-It is back!
-The night-time parade that set the standard for generations is coming back to Disneyland park from Walt Disney World for a limited run in 2017.
+The night-time parade that set the standard for generations returned to Disneyland park from Walt Disney World for a limited run in 2017.
 Do you remember the Electrical Parade?
 Will it still be able to dazzle us now that we’ve seen Paint the Night?
 One thing is for sure, I can’t wait to hear the electrically synthesized music we all associate with the Electrical Parade.

-Reserved seating for Christmas Fantasy Parade is now available in 2018.
+Reserved seating for Christmas Fantasy Parade is highly recommended for a premium experience.

 Mickey’s Rainy Day Cavalcade Parade